bbopt/nomad/doc/user_guide/source/AdvancedFunctionalities.rst

 Parallel evaluations
 --------------------

-When OpenMP is available (see :ref:`Use OpenMP <cmake_configuration>`), the user MUST provide the number of threads ``NB_THREADS_OPENMP`` to efficiently access the computer cores.
+When OpenMP is available (see :ref:`Use OpenMP <cmake_configuration>`), the user MUST provide the number of threads for the parallel evaluations ``NB_THREADS_PARALLEL_EVAL`` to efficiently access the computer cores.
 If this parameter is not set, OpenMP uses a single thread.
 The evaluations of trial points stored in a queue are dispatched to these threads.
+Please note that the selected number of threads may not correspond to the number of threads used at all time since the evaluation queue may not contain enough trial points at a given step of the algorithm.

 .. _psd_mads: